Ahmed0684/STCL/test_case_design.md

-# User Registration and Login

-## Test Cases:

-### Test Case 1:
+# Test Case design: GroceryMate
-Verify that a new user can create an account with a valid email and password.

-Input: Enter a valid email and a password.
-Expected Outcome: Account creation is successful, user is logged in.
+The software under test is https://grocerymate.masterschool.com

+## Product Rating System
+Test Design Techniques: Boundary Value Analysis, Equivalence Partitioning, Error Guessing

+### Boundary Value Analysis(BVA),

+**Test Case: ** Verify submitting a 5-star rating

+- Input: select 5 stars
+- Expected outcome: Rating is selected and displayed correctly

+Equivalence Equivalence partitioning(EP),error Guessing

+**Test Cases:** Verify submitting a 1-star rating

+- Input: select 1 star
+- Expected outcome: Rating is selected and displayed correctly

-### Test Case 2:
+### Feature 2: Shipping Cost Changes

+- Test Design Techniques: Boundary Value Analysis, Equivalence Partitioning, Error Guessing

+#### Boundary Value Analysis

-Verify that an error message is shown if the email is in an incorrect format.
+** Test Case:** Verify that free shipping is applied if the total product cost is greater than or equal to 20 euros

-Input: Enter an email without "@" (e.g., "useremail.com").
-Expected Outcome: Error message "Invalid email format."

-### Test Case 3:
-Verify that a user can log in with the correct credentials.

-Input: Enter the correct email and password.
-Expected Outcome: The user is logged in successfully.

-### Test Case 4:
+- Input: add products to the cart so that the total cost exceeds 20 euros
+- Expected outcome: No shipping cost is applied

- Verify that an error message is shown if the wrong password is entered.
+** Test Case:** Verify that the shipping fee is applied if the total cost is less than 20 euros Expected outcome: correct shipping fee is applied

-Input: Enter a valid email and an incorrect password.
-Expected Outcome: Error message "Incorrect password."

-  ## Product Search and Filtering Test Cases:

-### Test Case 1:
-Verify that the user can search for a product by name.

-Input: Enter "Celery" in the search bar.
-Expected Outcome: A list of products containing "Celery" is displayed.

-### Test Case 2:
-Verify that the user sees a message if no products match the search term.

-Input: Enter "Xyzabc" in the search bar.
-Expected Outcome: The message "No products found" is displayed.

-### Test Case 3:
-Verify that the price filter works correctly.

-Input: Set price filter to $10 - $20.
-Expected Outcome: Only products priced between $10 and $20 are displayed.
+#### Error Guessing

+** Test Case:** Verify that the shipping cost is applied when the items are removed from the cart and the total cost becomes less than 20 euros
+- Input: add products then try decreasing the quantity of the products from the cart so that the total cost becomes less than 20 euros
+- Expected outcome: shipping cost is applied correctly based on the new total cost

+** Test Case:** Verify that the shipping fee is when the quantity of items is increased from the cart and the total cost becomes greater than 20 euros
+- input: add products then try increasing the quantity of the products from the cart so that the total cost becomes greater than 20 euro
+- Expected outcome: correct shipping becomes free

-### Adding Products to the Cart Test Cases:
+#### Adding Products to the Cart:

-### Test Case 1:
+** Test Case 1:**
 Verify that a user can add a product to the cart.

-Input: Click "Add to Cart" on a product page.
+- Input: Click "Add to Cart" on a product page.
 Expected Outcome: The product is added to the cart.

-### Test Case 2:
+** Test Case 2:**
 Verify that the cart updates when multiple quantities are added.

-Input: Add 3 units of the same product.
-Expected Outcome: The cart shows 3 units of the product.
+- Input: Add 3 units of the same product.
+- Expected Outcome: The cart shows 3 units of the product.

-### Test Case 3:
+#### Error Guessing :

+** Test case:**
  Verify that an error is shown when trying to add 0 quantity.

-Input: Set quantity to 0 and try to add to cart.
-Expected Outcome: Error message "Quantity must be at least 1."
+- Input: Set quantity to 0 and try to add to cart.
+- Expected Outcome: Error message "Quantity must be at least 1."

-## Checkout Process Test Cases:
+#### Checkout Process Test Cases:

-### Test Case 1:
-Verify that the user can proceed to checkout with products in the cart.
+** Test Case 1:** Verify that the user can proceed to checkout with products in the cart.

-Input: Click "Checkout" with items in the cart.
-Expected Outcome: The user is directed to the checkout page.
+- Input: Click "Checkout" with items in the cart.
+-  Expected Outcome: The user is directed to the checkout page.

-### Test Case 2:
+** Test Case 2:**
-Verify that the user can complete a purchase with valid payment details.
+ verify that the user can complete a purchase with valid payment details.

-Input: Enter valid credit card information.
-Expected Outcome: Payment is successful, and order confirmation is displayed.
+- Input: Enter valid credit card information.
+- Expected Outcome: Payment is successful, and order confirmation is displayed.

-### Test Case 3:
+** Test Case 3/ Error Guessing:**
  Verify that an error message is shown if the payment method is invalid.

-Input: Enter an expired credit card.
+-Input: Enter an expired credit card. -
 Expected Outcome: Error message "Payment failed."

-## Adding Favorites Test Cases:

-### Test Case 1:
+#### Adding Favorites:

+**Test Case 1:**
  Verify that a user can add a product to favorites.

-Input: Click "Add to Favorites" on a product page.
-Expected Outcome: The product is added to the favorites list.
+- Input: Click "Add to Favorites" on a product page.
+- Expected Outcome: The product is added to the favorites list.

-### Test Case 2:
+**Test Case 2:**
 Verify that an error is shown if trying to add a product to favorites without logging in.

-Input: Try to add a product to favorites without being logged in.
-Expected Outcome: Prompt to log in or error message.
+- Input: Try to add a product to favorites without being logged in.
+- Expected Outcome: Prompt to log in or error message.